-Ongoing

-participant in

-the first-ever

-collaborative

-study, funded
+performing pediatric lung transplants

-by the National Institutes

-of Health, of the mechanisms

-of chronic allograft rejection in
+Ongoing participant in the first-ever collaborative study, funded by the National Institutes of Health, of the mechanisms of chronic allograft rejection in pediatric patients

-pediatric patients
+6th

-U.S. News & World Report 2020-2021 Best Children's Hospitals survey

-Lung and Heart-Lung Transplant Program Data

-Lucile Packard Children's Hospital Stanford's hazard ratio for one-year patient survival is just a little over 1, which is better than several other top centers in the field.
+U.S. News & World Report 2021-2022 Best Children's Hospitals survey Lung and Heart-Lung Transplant Program Data Lucile Packard Children's Hospital Stanford's hazard ratio for one-year patient survival is below 1, which is better than several other top centers in the field, and better than expected.